 To assist in the care of your cat, it is particularly valuable to keep accurate records of the following information:

-- Amount and time of food fed and eaten, and at what time
+- amount and time of food fed and eaten

-In addition, it may be valuable to monitor the quantity of glucose passed in the urine as a guide to the effectiveness of the treatment.
-Glucose levels are best measured on urine that is passed during the night or first thing in the morning.
-To collect cat urine, it is usually easiest to replace the normal cat litter with specially designed urine collecting pellets or with clean and washed aquarium gravel overnight.
+To collect cat urine, it is usually easiest to replace the normal cat litter with specially designed urine-collecting pellets or with clean and washed aquarium gravel overnight.
 These materials will not soak up any urine, which can then be collected into a clean container for testing.
 Your veterinarian may provide you with test strips to dip into the urine and measure the sugar level.
 If there is a marked change in the amount of glucose in the urine or in blood glucose levels, this may indicate the need to modify the insulin dose, but you should never change the dose of insulin without first discussing it with your veterinarian.
-Changes in insulin doses are usually based on trends in blood and urine glucose levels, as there is normally some day-to-day variation.
+Changes in insulin doses are usually based on trends in blood glucose levels, as there is normally some day-to-day variation.

 What happens if my cat receives too much insulin?

-If a cat receives too much insulin, it is possible for the blood sugar level to drop dangerously low.
+If a cat receives too much insulin, it is possible for the blood sugar level to drop dangerously low (hypoglycemia).
 For this reason, it is important to be very careful to ensure the cat receives the correct dose of insulin.

 Clinical signs displayed by a cat with a very low blood sugar level include weakness and lethargy, shaking, unsteadiness and even convulsions.
-If a diabetic cat shows any of these signs it is important to take a blood glucose reading if you have a home monitoring device, and seek immediate veterinary attention.
-In mild cases of hypoglycemia, you may observe "wobbling" or a "drunken" walk, or the cat may seem sedated when you call or pet them.
-Low blood sugar (hypoglycemia) is a medical emergency!
+If a diabetic cat shows any of these signs, it is important to take a blood glucose reading if you have a home monitoring device and seek immediate veterinary attention.
+In mild cases of hypoglycemia, you may observe wobbling or a "drunken" walk, or the cat may seem sedated when you call or pet them.
+Low blood sugar is a medical emergency!
 Your veterinarian can advise you about specific emergency treatment of low blood sugar in your cat that you can deliver at home until the cat can be seen by a veterinarian.